Georgia Institute of Technology College of Computing: OMSCS

-The Online Master of Science in Computer Science (OMSCS) is a MOOC-based degree program leading to a fully accredited Masters qualification, presented in conjunction with Udacity.
+The Online Master of Science in Computer Science (OMSCS) is a degree program which has the same teaching material as MOOCs, leading to a fully accredited Masters qualification, presented in conjunction with Udacity.
 A contribution of $2 Million from AT&T has funded the initial development of the program as well as continuing integration of technology.

 The program is designed and maintained to present a level of academic challenge entirely equivalent to a traditional MSCS course, with equivalent academic rigor as a founding principle.
 The estimate of the cost of studying the course is however very different; being in the region of $7,000 for a student completing the Masters course in 2 years: composed of the minimum 10 for graduation 3-credit-hour courses at $510 per course plus $301 enrollment fee per semester for say 6 semesters.

 The first semester of study, in Spring 2014, some 400 students were enrolled in the program.
 In January 2015 some 2,000 students were enrolled in the program.
 As of Spring 2020, enrollment had risen to over 9,500 students, and the program has produced about 3,500 graduates to date.

 Enrollment is accessible without restriction on the basis of citizenship, residence, or visa status, to students from all around the world.
 However, the vast majority of enrolled students are US citizens.
 The program does, however, mirror the gender imbalance found in many CS courses, with female students considerably outnumbered.